ishansd94/kube-secrets/README.md

 ```

 ### Usage
-In order kube-secrets to work the ```ServiceAccount``` within the pod where it's running should have the necessary rbac permissions.
+In order for kube-secrets to work the ```ServiceAccount``` within the pod where it's running should have the necessary rbac permissions.

 ```
 ---